JeanChristopheM/Exercice-Cadavre-Exquis-JC/README.md

 As the rains created a river, the princess could see ,not so far away, a little duck named Donald.
 Even though he was very small, he was was the bravest duck in the realm.
 ![Donald](tenor.gif)
+---
+### Hello Donald she said !
+The duck almost fainted and then begun to qwack at her about her crying eyes.
+---